ser-gi-o/laranx-docs/src/admin/README.md

 # Admin
+LaraNx comes with a back end user interface.
+Let's begin with the welcome screen and setting up your LaraNx administrator.

+## Setup Administrator
 Once the themes have been published, configure your site with the LaraNx Admin.
 The path to LaraNx Admin is:
 **https://yoursite.com/laranx**